maxdemaio/my-django-template/README.md

 rmdir /s .git
 git init
 ```
 In short, this will set you up for success to use SQLite as a local development database and PostgreSQL in a production environment.
 This is geared towards [Heroku](https://www.heroku.com/), however a similar approach could be used for another cloud deployment platform.
-Also, we will use `venv` the built-in Python library to create a virtual environment for all requirements.
-Finally, before deploying don't forget to add your own host name to Django's allowed hosts in `settings.py`.
+We will use `venv` the built-in Python library to create a virtual environment for all requirements.
+Note: before deploying don't forget to add your own host name to Django's allowed hosts in `settings.py`.

 - [Documentation on deploying to Heroku](https://devcenter.heroku.com/articles/deploying-python)
 - [Example video on deploying to Heroku](https://www.youtube.com/watch?v=kBwhtEIXGII)